14 Top-Rated Beaches in Egypt

-The resort towns of South Sinai are backed by the desert and rugged mountains of the Sinai Peninsula, so you can head off for hiking and camel trekking, as well as soak up the sun.
+The resort towns of South Sinai are backed by the desert and rugged mountains of the Sinai Peninsula, so if you're itching for things to do, you can head off for hiking and camel trekking, as well as soak up the sun.

 Narrow your options with our list of the best beaches in Egypt.

 One of Egypt's most famous sandy strips, Naama Bay's scoop of white-sand beach sits at the epicenter of Egypt's prime beach resort, Sharm el-Sheikh, on the Sinai Peninsula.

 Sun seekers from across Northern and Eastern Europe decamp here during the winter months to loll on sand lapped by the calm, aqua-blue waters of the Gulf of Aqaba and gaze out at the dusky jagged silhouette of Saudi Arabia's mountainous coastline in the distance.

 Before the beachgoers beelined here in vast numbers, Sharm el-Sheikh was already known for its scuba diving, with a multitude of coral reefs, including the world-class dive sites of Ras Mohammed National Park, within easy reach.

 Today, this makes it Egypt's top choice for a beach break with added underwater action.

 Both complete beginners and more experienced divers will find plenty of dive trips that cater to their level.

 You can snorkel just off Naama Bay itself, though more colorful reefs need to be accessed by boat.